New Dynamical Measurements from a Lensed Quasar Sample: Joint Analysis Constrains the Mass Profile Evolution of Lens Galaxies: Methodology

 This study employs the gravitational-dynamical mass combination method to constrain the internal mass structure of early-type lens galaxies.
 The method rests on the fundamental equivalence, within the framework of General Relativity, between the gravitational mass derived from strong lensing geometry and the dynamical mass inferred from stellar kinematics, both measured within the Einstein radius:

-Here, $M_{\mathrm{grl}}^E$ and $M_{\mathrm{dyn}}^E$ denote the gravitational and dynamical mass within the Einstein radius, respectively.
+Here, $M_{\mathrm{grl}}^E$ denotes the projected mass within the Einstein radius inferred from lensing.
+On the dynamical side, the three‑dimensional mass model must be projected to obtain the corresponding two‑dimensional mass within the same radius, denoted $M_{\mathrm{dyn}}^E$, thereby enabling a direct comparison with the lensing measurement.
 By jointly modeling these two independent mass estimates, we can constrain the parameters governing the galaxy's mass-density profile, most notably its power-law slope $\gamma$.

-\subsection{Gravitational Mass from Strong Lensing}
+\subsection{Gravitational mass from strong lensing}

 Under the assumption of a spherically symmetric lens, the gravitational mass enclosed within the Einstein radius $\theta_E$ is directly determined by the lens geometry and cosmological distances:

 where $c$ is the speed of light, $G$ the gravitational constant, and $D_{l}$, $D_{s}$, and $D_{ls}$ are the angular diameter distances to the lens, to the source, and between the lens and source, respectively.
 This expression provides a purely geometric mass estimate, independent of the dynamical state or the nature of the matter.